Chapter 21 : Why So Sirius

 “Are you joking?”
 Sirius asked slowly.
 “A perfect family?
 You do know who my family is, right?”

 I had completely forgotten.
 As I had only ever known Sirius at Hogwarts, where he was a rebellious and proud Gryffindor, I never really associated Sirius with any of the rest of the Blacks.
-But his family did have a reputation for being uptight about blood purity.
+But his family did have a reputation for being uptight about blood purity, and no doubt he felt out of place there.

 “They disowned me, you know,” Sirius told me.
 “I ran away from home last summer.”